MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.8.0/context-persistence.md

 Set-AzContext -Tenant "TenantID_or_name" -Subscription "SubID_or_name" # By tenant/subscription pair
 ```

-Like many other account and context management commands in Azure PowerShell, `Select-AzContext` also supports the `-Scope` argument
+Like many other account and context management commands in Azure PowerShell, `Set-AzContext` also supports the `-Scope` argument
 so that you can control how long the context is active.
 This lets you change a single session's active context without changing the
 default: